32 Simple Ways To Make 100 Dollars Fast

 You get paid more for plasma than whole blood, at a rate of between $25 – $50 for each time you donate.

-The only downside here is that your local blood bank will only accept donations from you twice each week, for health reasons.
-That means it will take two weeks to earn that extra 100 dollars you need.
+The only downside here is that your local blood bank will only accept donations from you twice each week, for health reasons (but other things you can donate to make money which we made a whole list for).
+That means it can take two weeks to earn that extra 100 dollars you need.

 You can find your nearest blood donation center here.